Daddy Longlegs (2009 film)

-Daddy Longlegs is a 2009 American comedy-drama film directed by Josh and Benny Safdie.
-It stars Ronald Bronstein, Sage Ranaldo, and Frey Ranaldo.
+Daddy Longlegs is a 2009 American comedy drama film directed by Josh and Benny Safdie, who co-wrote it with Ronald Bronstein.
+It stars Bronstein, Sage Ranaldo, and Frey Ranaldo.
 It tells the story of a divorced projectionist and his two sons.

-The film had its world premiere under the title Go Get Some Rosemary in the Directors' Fortnight section at the 2009 Cannes Film Festival on May 16, 2009.
-It was released in the United States on May 14, 2010.
+Daddy Longlegs had its premiere under the title Go Get Some Rosemary in the Directors' Fortnight section at the 2009 Cannes Film Festival on May 16, 2009.
+It was released in the United States on May 14, 2010, by IFC Films.
+The film received generally positive reviews from critics.